Term three update

 Electricity and Technology

 Wiring for outlets and classroom lighting is complete.
 In late March, the connection was made and power is on!
 The $4,000 project was made possible through a special appeal to SFR supporters.
-Laptop computers donated by Norway Savings Bank are standing by for student and teacher classroom use.
+Laptop computers donated by Norway Savings Bank are now being used in the classrooms.
 The computers are accessing the RACHEL (Remote Area Community Hotspot for Education and Learning) router software, which delivers free educational content to offline communities.
-Teacher training and implementation is underway in Primary 7.

 Construction is underway for a new block of three classrooms for Primary 1 and 2.
 The rooms will be of brick construction with a metal roof, and will replace the current noisy, dirt-floored, straw-walled classrooms covered with a leaky metal roof.
 The next facility upgrade will be the replacement of latrines.